Tekisha/colonist-state-tracker/README.md

 This tool was used **only against bot opponents** for controlled testing and educational analysis, never in real multiplayer games.

 **Purpose**
-Provide a lightweight, local tool for inspecting and visualizing resource state (including opponent counts in 1v1) for learning, debugging and protocol-analysis.
+Provide a lightweight, local tool for inspecting and visualizing resource state (including opponent counts that are usually hidden in game) for learning, debugging and protocol-analysis.

 **Demo**
 Watch the demo: https://youtu.be/t9OhECEWiBU